ovh/docs/pages/platform/ai-training/34_TUTO_yolov5/guide.en-asia.md

 -   a user for AI Training
 -   your own dataset

+## Instructions

-## Upload your dataset on Public Cloud Storage
+### Upload your dataset on Public Cloud Storage

 If you want to upload it from the [OVH Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/asia/&ovhSubsidiary=asia), go on Object Storage and create a new object container by clicking `Object Storage` > `Create an object container`.

 ![image](images/new-object-container.png){.thumbnail}

-If you want to run it with the CLI, just follow this \[guide\] (put this link on the word guide: lien du doc object storage quand elle sera déployée).
+If you want to run it with the CLI, just follow this [guide](../data-cli).
 You have to choose the region, the name of your container and the path where your data is located and use the following command:

 ``` {.bash}
 ovhai data upload <region> <container> <paths>